-When symptoms require your doctor to examine your digestive system, you’ll likely have a procedure called an endoscopy.
-Endoscopy is a broad name for a variety of medical techniques used to examine the inside of the body using an endoscope—a flexible tube with an attached camera and light.
+When symptoms require your doctor to examine your digestive system, you will likely have a procedure called an endoscopy.
+Endoscopy is a broad name for a variety of medical techniques used to examine the inside of the body using an endoscope — a flexible tube with an attached camera and light.

 Your doctor also can use special tools during an endoscopic procedure to obtain tissue samples or biopsies for further evaluation by a pathologist.

-Emerson Hospital offers expert endoscopy services in its state-of-the-art Endoscopy Center.
-A team of board-certified doctors who specialize in digestive health perform the full range of endoscopy procedures:
+, located at 310 Baker Avenue in Concord.
+At both locations a team of board-certified doctors who specialize in digestive health perform the full range of endoscopy procedures.

 A colonoscopy is a routine outpatient procedure in which your doctor uses a colonoscope (a type of endoscope) to view the entire lining of the colon and rectum for abnormalities.
-Intravenous (IV) sedation is used during the procedure so you’ll be comfortable during the exam.
+Intravenous (IV) sedation is used during the procedure so you will be comfortable during the exam.

-It’s recommended that adults have a screening colonoscopy procedure every 10 years starting at age 50.
+It is recommended that adults have a screening colonoscopy procedure every 10 years starting at age 50.
 If you have certain conditions such as a family history of colon cancer, or a long personal history of ulcerative colitis, you may need to be screened more often, and starting earlier than age 50.
-It’s best to discuss this with your primary care physician or gastroenterologist.
+It is best to discuss this with your primary care physician or gastroenterologist.

 In addition to its effectiveness as a screening tool for colon cancer, a colonoscopy may be used to determine the cause of unexplained chronic diarrhea, gastrointestinal bleeding or other gastrointestinal symptoms.

 Sigmoidoscopy is an outpatient procedure used to view the lining of the rectum and the lower third of the colon (called the sigmoid and descending colon).
-This test is usually done when a complete colonoscopy isn’t required.
+This test is usually done when a complete colonoscopy is not required.

-Also called Upper Endoscopy or Gastroscopy, EGD is performed to examine your esophagus, stomach and duodenum (the first part of the small intestine).
-While you’re sedated, the endoscope is inserted through the mouth and gently threaded down the back of the mouth into the esophagus, stomach and duodenum.
+Also called upper endoscopy or gastroscopy, EGD is performed to examine your esophagus, stomach and duodenum (the first part of the small intestine).
+While you are sedated, the endoscope is inserted through the mouth and gently threaded down the back of the mouth into the esophagus, stomach and duodenum.

 EGD also is used to retrieve tissue samples for evaluation (biopsy), to remove small growths (polyps) and treat bleeding ulcers.
-It also provides access to control upper gastrointestinal bleeding, and dilate the esophagus when it’s been narrowed by strictures.
+It also provides access to control upper gastrointestinal bleeding, and dilate the esophagus when it has been narrowed by strictures.

 Endoscopic retrograde cholangiopancreatography (ERCP)